 Examinations of these links help us acquire a comprehensive understanding of China’s economic development in the international context as well as its increasing impacts on the rest of the world.
 It also reveals China’s role in the global governance of various issue areas, including exchange rate, sustainable development, climate change, digital economy and society and public health.

 The course specifically focuses on China’s role in the global political economy in the era of regionalization and globalization.
 It discusses the Chinese engagement in the international trade, investment and development finance regimes.
 It also particularly explores China’s economic relationship with the US, its role in the Asian regional economy, its increasing links with the African continent and its ambitious expansion via the Belt and Road Initiative.
 Finally, the course assesses China’s institutional strategies and role in multilateral economic governance.

 The students are expected to learn the origins, processes and implications of key events of China’s external economic relations.
 They should develop skills of critical analysis of Chinese economy in the international context and China’s external economic relatios.
 In particular, they should develop capabilities to search for academic literature, news articles, opinion pieces, government documents, official databases and other relevant secondary sources for their assignments, and to use qualitative and quantitative analytical methods to process the abovementioned material.
 They should develop skills of academic debate, research design and academic writing.

 Mode of instruction

-Seminar: the instructor will give an interactive lecture in the first half of the seminar.
-The students are required to discuss multiple questions that are related to each week’s topic for the rest of the seminar.
+Seminar: the instructor will give an interactive lectures in the seminar.
 The students must complete the required readings and prepare for the seminar questions before class.